 Support's software and services contain features that allow its technology specialists and other personnel to access, control, monitor, and collect information from computers and other devices.
 Federal, state and foreign government bodies and agencies, however, have adopted or are considering adopting laws and regulations restricting or otherwise regulating the collection, use and disclosure of personal information obtained from consumers and individuals.
-Those regulations could require costly compliance measures, could reduce the efficiency of its operations, or could require Support to modify or cease to provide its systems or services.
-Liability for violation of, costs of compliance with, and other burdens imposed by such laws and regulations may limit the use and adoption of Support's services and reduce overall demand for them.
+Those regulations could require costly compliance measures, could reduce the efficiency of its operations, or could require overall demand for them.
 Even the perception of privacy concerns, whether or not valid, may harm Support's reputation and inhibit adoption of its solutions by current and future customers.
 In addition, Support may face claims about invasion of privacy or inappropriate disclosure, use, storage, or loss of information obtained from its customers.
 Any imposition of liability could harm Support's reputation, cause it to lose customers and cause its operating results to suffer.